 Turn off the device

 Hilarious…right.
 Not at all.
 Assume you don’t have enough battery power and you are not sure if it may last long enough to attend that one important phone call the next morning.
 Just turn off the device.
-By turning it off, you are making sure the battery is not drained by any unknown resource in the device.
-Turning off is also recommended for those who don’t want to be reachable at certain time.
+By turning it off, you are making sure the battery is not drained by an unknown resource in the device.
+Turning off is also recommended for those who don’t want to be reachable at a certain time.

 Hope you find this article useful.
 Use the comment section for feedback or inquiries.